jackiehyho/portfolio2024-final/src/content/portfolio/richard-jeha-hair-company.md

 ---
-title: Richard Jeha Hair Company
+title: How to create an e-book?
 pubDate: 2015-07-00
 projectDuration: 1 Week
 isDraft: true